Naar concept omzettenVoorbeeld(opent in een nieuwe tab)Bijwerken

 FM-training started in Gabarone in 2010.
-The main training sites are district hospitals in Mahalapye and Maun.
-The head of the family medicine department is: Vincent Selthare, email@example.com
+Main training sites are district hospitals in Mahalapye and Maun.
+Head of the FM- department is: Vincent Selthare, email@example.com

 Dutch GPs from the University of Amsterdam (UvA) are involved in training nurses in Ghana on different aspects of FM.
 For contact: See their website.

 Gert van den Berg has just left for Ghana.
 Click here for his Blog

-SA is the light beacon for the rest of Africa.
+SA is the light beacon for FM for the rest of Africa.
 People like Steve Reid, Bruce Sparks and many others lead the message of FM.